NewForce-at-Mountwest/foundations-course/chapters/CSS.md

 As we mentioned briefly above, the cascade also takes into account order.
 When two selectors have the same specificity, the declaration that comes last wins.

 ## Practice
-Revisit your superhero website from the previous chapter.
+Revisit your website from the previous chapter.

 1. In your personal website directory, create a new file:
 ```